 The Motorola Finiti Bluetooth headset has excellent call quality in regular operational mode.
 If you use its well-reviewed noise-canceling Stealth technology, however, reviewers say your voice sounds metallic and robotic.
 The Finiti has a traditional rectangular design with a chrome covering, but the earbuds are unusually shaped.

-Very Good After hands-on testing of the Motorola Finiti, Nicole Lee is "incredibly impressed" with its call quality.
+After hands-on testing of the Motorola Finiti, Nicole Lee is "incredibly impressed" with its call quality.
 She also praises its Stealth technology, which completely blocks out environmental noise.
 Although the resulting voice quality sounds harsh, the technology is excellent for especially noisy environments.
-User reviews are mixed, with more than 25 owners giving the headset an average rating of 2.5 stars out of 5.
-While they say the Finiti's call quality is clear, they critique the caller's low voice quality in Stealth mode.

 2. PC World

-Very Good This reviewer highlights the excellent noise cancellation function of the Motorola Finiti, and places it in PC World's list of top eight Bluetooth headsets.
+This reviewer highlights the excellent noise-cancellation function of the Motorola Finiti and places it in PC World's list of top eight Bluetooth headsets.
 McEvoy gives mixed reviews to the unusually shaped earbuds: Despite their "kooky" appearance, they work well even without the ear-hook as long as you stay stationary.

 Review: Motorola Finiti Bluetooth Headset: Unusual Design, Comfortable Fit, Aoife M. McEvoy, March 29, 2011